utah-cs4470-sp23/class/syllabus.md

   several relatively simple optimizations
 - understand code generation, and implement generation of x86-64

-This is a programming-intensive, online course.
-You will need access to a computer with a good internet connection and a quiet location during class time, and also to do homework.

-No homework is required, but if you find textbooks helpful while studying, I hear good things about *Engineering a Compiler* by Cooper and Torczon.
+This is a programming-intensive course: to understand compilers, you will you'll write a compiler for a simple language called JPL.
+No textbook is required, but if you find textbooks helpful while studying, I hear good things about *Engineering a Compiler* by Cooper and Torczon.